elicz/MOT20/README.md

 # Tracking subjects and detecting relationships in crowded videos
-*Petr ELIAS.
-Matus MACKO, Jan SEDMIDUBSKY, Pavel ZEZULA*
+*Petr ELIAS, Matus MACKO, Jan SEDMIDUBSKY, Pavel ZEZULA*
 *MTAP-D-20-01870 (under review)*

 Multi-subject tracking in crowded videos is a challenging research direction with high applicability in robotic vision, public safety, crowd management, autonomous driving vehicles, or psychology.
 This work proposes a near-online real-time tracking approach based on bounding-box detection association in consecutive video frames.
 Our work is inspired in popular methods \[1,2\], however, a significant reduction in track fragmentation and identity switching is achieved by the proposed re-identification phase.
 We further demonstrate the tracker applicability in human relationships detection scenario without utilizing visual features.